Marine Weather Services

 Clouds were building and the winds were blowing so we set sail making our way down the west side of Hook Island and into Nara Inlet.
 Nara is a lovely long narrow fjord and a protected refuge in strong weather.
 We spent a couple of days here enjoying the peace and tranquillity and spent our time exploring the area.

 There is an aboriginal cave with paintings and from there you can make your way to the top of a waterfall, dry at the time we were there as it only flows in wet weather or after a heavy downfall.
-Whilst enjoying our sojourn I decided to take up rowing our tender for exercise & to have a real close look this beautiful area.
+Whilst enjoying our sojourn I decided to take up rowing our tender for exercise and to have a real close look this beautiful area.

 I began rowing down the very end of the Inlet, beautiful and so quite.
-I came across a shark, then another and another, there was about 6 or so and one biggy (about the size of my boat) which swam towards me a few times – “I suppose for a bit of a look at me as I was watching him”, it was lovely to be so close, as they lazily swam about.
+I came across a hammerhead shark, then another and another, there was about 6 or so and one biggy (about the size of my boat) which swam towards me a few times – “I suppose for a bit of a look at me as I was watching him”, it was lovely to be so close, as they lazily swam about.

 I also caught sight of numerous turtles, plenty of fish and eagles soaring overhead, the day overcast and showery.
 I went back in the afternoon at low tide to see if the sharks were still there, and yes they were but out in deeper water.
 It’s quite rocky but at low tide I was able to find a stop that wasn’t to covered in rocks and oyster shells to drag the tender out of the water and to go for a bit of an explore in the bush, where I entered it was the end of the valley the ground steep, strewn with huge boulders.
 It was quite, so very quiet with only the sound of an occasional call of a bird in the distance.
 I eventually made my way back out and climbed the rocks which gave me superb view right up the channel.